Physical Human-Robot Interaction: A Critical Review of Safety Constraints: Introduction

 A primary concern in scenarios involving pHRI is ensuring human safety, even under dynamic and partially unknown environmental conditions.
 While \textit{safety} is often treated as a fundamental property, it is an emergent characteristic of the interaction context: it depends not only on the robot's behavior but also on the environment, the task, and human actions.
 For instance, should safety be operationally defined as the prevention of physical injury, or more broadly as the avoidance of pain and discomfort?
 Furthermore, can a system legitimately be classified as safe if there exists a small but nonzero probability of harm?
 In some cases, defining or assessing safety becomes a philosophical problem.
 For example, what can a robot do to remain “safe” if a human suddenly runs toward it and collides, even when the robot itself is stationary and behaving correctly?

-To provide practical guidance, the International Organization for Standardization (ISO) helps to bridge the gap between the abstract concept of safety and its operational implementation by adopting a functional perspective, in which safety is regarded as the capability of a robotic system to operate within limits that ensure risks to humans are reduced to an acceptable level.
+To provide practical guidance, the International Organization for Standardization (ISO) helps to bridge the gap between the abstract concept of safety and its operational implementation by adopting a functional perspective in which safety is regarded as the capability of a robotic system to operate within limits that ensure risks to humans are reduced to an acceptable level.
 These limits are typically expressed in terms of forces, velocities, accelerations, energy transfer, or spatial constraints, thereby providing quantifiable and enforceable metrics for safe operation.
 In 2011, the ISO released the standard ISO 10218-2 \cite{standardISO10218_2011}, which established foundational safety requirements for the integration of industrial robots into human work environments.
 Building on this, the technical specification ISO/TS 15066 \cite{standardISO15066} was introduced in 2016 to support practitioners in ensuring safety in HRI.
 A concrete risk comes from the belief that cobots’ design makes them inherently safe, resulting in inadequate control measures, especially in dynamic and complex industrial settings.
-To this purpose, in 2025, the ISO 10218-2, was revised to deleverage on the concept of cobots in general: only the application can be designed, verified, and validated as collaborative, rather than the robot \cite{standardISO10218}.
-Besides this conceptual shift, for what concerns the safety aspect, these new specifications reaffirm the core practice introduced in the ISO/TS 15066, which is still the main technical guideline in the field.
+To this purpose, in 2025, ISO 10218-2 was revised to deleverage on the concept of cobots in general: only the application can be designed, verified, and validated as collaborative, rather than the robot \cite{standardISO10218}.
+Besides this conceptual shift, the new standard confirms the core methods for quasi-static and transient contact in Power and Force Limiting mode originally defined in ISO/TS 15066 by incorporating them unchanged into Annex M of ISO 10218-2:2025.
+As a result, both documents are technically equivalent regarding these safety limits and may be used interchangeably for the purposes of this work.
+Nevertheless, we continue to cite ISO/TS 15066, as it remains the predominant reference for these technical guidelines in pHRI and future revision will preserve the same identifier.
 The technical specification ISO/TS 15066 provides quantitative limits to mitigate the risk of human injury during collaborative operations.
 It enables the dynamic coexistence of humans and robots in the same workspace by defining the allowable motion characteristics under four different collaborative operation modes.
-Among these modes, the only one which accounts for physical interaction between the robot and a human is the \textit{Power and Force Limiting} (PFL) mode, which presents a pre-collision guideline aiming to produce safe pHRI.
+Among these modes, the only one that accounts for physical interaction between the robot and a human is the \textit{Power and Force Limiting} (PFL) mode, which presents a pre-collision guideline aimed at producing safe pHRI.